zooko/smalloc/README.md

 sentinel value if there is no next free slot).

 ```
 Figure 4.
-Free list slots associated with data slots for slabs 0, 1, and 2
+Separate free list slots associated with data slots for slabs 0, 1, and 2

 slab #     data slots
 ------     ----------